 Fewer health issues

-According to Mind, 1 in 6 of us experience mental health problems in any given week.
-Our 2019 Sick Report found that 37% of UK businesses have seen an increase in stress-related absence over the last year.
+And, the Breathe Sick Report 2019 found that 37% of UK businesses have seen an increase in stress-related absence over the last year.

-Having a longer weekend will allow people to spend more time living a healthy and happy life, which will undoubtedly lead to an improvement in wellbeing.
+Having a longer weekend will allow people to spend more time with their friends and family and do things that they love, which will naturally lead to an improvement in wellbeing.

 Increase in productivity levels